 Included in this program are:

-- Social events including an arrival reception, mid-term dinner (semesters only), and a farewell ceremony.
+Social events include an arrival reception, mid-term dinner, and a farewell ceremony.

 Talk to a CAPA Ambassador

-To hear from our past program participants about the program: CAPA Ambassador.
+Click here to hear from our past program participants about the program.

 Transitory Resident Permit